 Table of Contents

-Set your authorization server’s issuer identifier.
+Set the authorization server’s issuer identifier.

 Include AUTHORIZATION_CODE